Have you any objective evidence to demonstrate such competence?

 Sub-clause b) here describes competence as an appropriate combination of ‘education, training or experience’.
 Note that here the word ‘or’ is inclusive and should be interpreted as ‘and/or’.

-Sub-clause c) requires the organisation to ‘take actions to acquire the necessary competence’.
+Sub-clause c) requires the organization to ‘take actions to acquire the necessary competence’.

 Education and experience alone cannot make someone a competent internal auditor.
 And ‘sit by Nellie’ is hardly an effective or credible training method.